uol-mediaprocessing-2021-2022/students_projects-can-i-read-it/README.md

 The box labeled with "EAST resolution" allows you to change the resolution that the textbox detection works with, a higher resolution can improve results but can also increase the runtime significantly.
 !!Please note that the values for resolution have to be a multiple of 32 for the program to work.!!
+If the checkbox use radon transform is checked the image will be deskewed before EAST operates, if the image does contain details except for text, please crop the relevant part of the image to improve the stability of the deskewing.

 ## Adjust Tesseract preprocessing methods
 By changing the values in box 3 you can change the preprocessing settings for Tesseract.
 The box labeled "Set scaling"